ainsleydev/website/content/work/royal-beauty/index.md

 - AOS

 ## Brief
-Katherine didn't have an existing website, and obtained all of their traffic via [Treatwell](https://katherineroyalbeauty.mytreatwell.co.uk/).
+With no existing website, Katherine at Royal Beauty obtained all of their traffic via [Treatwell](https://katherineroyalbeauty.mytreatwell.co.uk/).
-Due to this, they approached ainsley.dev TODO (Steph to change they approached, its repetitive.) to design and build a one-page website to attract more visitors to the salon and display useful information about their massage and treatment services.

-They wanted to include an easy, streamlined way for potential customers to get in contact to book massages and treatments.
+Consequently, ainsley.dev was tasked to design and build a one-page website to attract more clients to the salon and display details about their massage and treatment services.
+An easy, streamlined way for potential customers to get in touch to book massages and treatments was required.

-Steph: TODO, need to expand a bit
+Throughout the brand exploration process, we had to make sure the website was not only easy to digest but also reflected the character and personality behind Katherine at Royal Beauty with emphasis on fantastic beauty treatments.

 ## Design
 It goes without saying that having a massage is a relaxing experience, so we wanted to convey a sense of relaxation and